 Gencor Industries, Inc. and its subsidiaries (the "Company," "Gencor," "we," "us" or "our") is a leading manufacturer of heavy machinery used in the production of highway construction equipment and materials and environmental control equipment.
-The Company's products are manufactured in the United States and sold through a combination of Company sales representatives and independent dealers and agents located throughout the world.
+The Company's products are manufactured in the United States and sold through a combination of Company sales representatives and independent dealers and agents.

 The Company designs, manufactures and sells machinery and related equipment used primarily for the production of asphalt and highway construction equipment and materials.
 The Company's principal core products include asphalt pavers, hot mix asphalt plants, combustion systems, and fluid heat transfer systems.
 The Company believes that its technical and design capabilities and environmentally friendly process technology have enabled it to become a leading producer of hot mix asphalt plants and related components in North America.
-The Company believes it has the largest installed base of asphalt plants in the United States.